 In the words of a very famous lady: “oops I did it againnnnn”

 Straight up friends.
 Vegetables instead of meat in your vegan sloppy joes?
 Just like the meatless easy vegan chili recipe and paleo Shepherds pie, You’re going to think that you don’t like it.
 You’re going to want to run to the comfort of meaty whole30 sloppy joes.
 You’re going to think that it’s way too crazy, wayyyy too trying-too-hard-to-be-healthy-secret-veggies and definitely WAYYYYY something that your mini-yous (kids) and random men that share your home (your husband.
 I hope) will NOT EAT.

 Like, in a KAZILLION YEARS.
 Not ever.
 NOPE.
 ZERO CHANCES.

-Untilllll you feed it to your “very meat and meat (no potatoes, just meat)” husband and he actually WANTS to bring the leftovers to work to share with his co-workers to show off how his wife turned cauliflower into something snazzy and jazzy and just all around purely delicious.
+Untilllll you feed it to your “very meat and meat (no potatoes, just meat)” husband and he actually WANTS to bring the leftovers of meatless sloppy joes to work to share with his co-workers to show off how his wife turned cauliflower into something snazzy and jazzy and just all around purely delicious.

 SLOPPY joes friend.
 No sloppy?
 It ain’t a Joe.